Brazilian comedian’s COVID-19 death unites nation in grief

-RIO DE JANEIRO (AP) — Paulo Gustavo, a popular comedian whose character Dona Herminia dealt with everyday family and LGTBQ issues in some of Brazil’s biggest-box office movies and television shows, died of COVID-19, sparking an outpouring of grief across a country polarized by the pandemic.
+RIO DE JANEIRO (AP) — Paulo Gustavo, a popular comedian whose character Dona Herminia dealt with everyday family and LGBTQ issues in some of Brazil’s biggest-box office movies and television shows, died of COVID-19, sparking an outpouring of grief across a country polarized by the pandemic.
 He was 42.

-Gustavo died Tuesday evening in a Rio de Janeiro hospital after spending nearly a month in intensive care.
+Gustavo died Tuesday evening in a Rio de Janeiro hospital after spending more than a month in intensive care.
 Fans had begun a vigil for him outside the hospital.

 Conservative President Jair Bolsonaro, who tends to shrug off COVID-19 deaths and has downplayed the disease, tweeted his regret at the death of Gustavo, “who with his talent and charisma conquered the affection of all Brazil.”